jsdoop/jsdoop/README.md

 - USER: root
 - PASSWORD: password

-Please if you use this in local be careful because the worker is much faster than the aggregator.
-You can use a higher number of local steps before aggregating.
+Please, be careful when running JSDoop 2.0 locally because the worker is much faster than the aggregator.
+To work around this, you can increment local steps before aggregation.
+Also, if you want to run everything on the same machine, I recommend at least 16 GB of RAM or more.